MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 In this lab, you will learn how to:

-- Create a Visual Studio Mobile Center account
+- Register an app with Visual Studio Mobile Center
-- Register an app with the Visual Studio Mobile Center
+- Use Visual Studio Mobile Center to automate builds
-- Integrate the app build and distribution process with Visual Studio Mobile Center
+- Use Visual Studio Mobile Center to automate distribution to testers
 - Add crash analytics to a Xamarin Forms app
 - View crash reports in Visual Studio Mobile Center